What is the difference between 3D and 4D ultrasound?

 WATER is the best answer to how to improve your images.
 You should be drinking plenty of water beginning at least 7 days prior to your scheduled appointment.
 Water can improve the quality of an ultrasound.

 What if we are not able to get good images?

 It is our number one priority to obtain the absolute best images of your baby and make sure you are satisfied to the fullest.
 We use top of the line ultrasound equipment to ensure this, however, some factors that determine the outcome of your ultrasound are out of our control such as: location of your placenta, the amount of amniotic fluid surrounding the baby, the clarity of the amniotic fluid, the baby’s position and the overall fetal environment.
-If we are unable to determine the gender of your baby or obtain 3D/4D images at your scheduled appointment, due to these factors mentioned above, you will be asked to reschedule and come back for a 2nd appointment within 14 days at no charge.

 What if my baby is breech?